What we set out to test

 The one thing we’d change

-The single biggest improvement available is investing more in the brief, not the output.
-The gap between a generic prompt and a detailed brief with specific data, a clear angle, and explicit voice guidance is enormous.
+Invest more in the brief, not the output.
+The gap between a generic prompt and a detailed brief is enormous.
 Articles produced from a 10-minute brief took 5 minutes to review.
 Articles produced from a 2-minute prompt took 25 minutes to review and often needed structural rewrites.
+The counterintuitive lesson: the faster you want the output, the more time you should spend on the input.